larryhastings/starvote/README.md

 ### Warning

-I haven't found a test corpus for either of the STAR multi-winner voting methods.
+I haven't found a single test corpus for either of the STAR multi-winner voting methods.
-I'm following the rules, as best I can, and the results I'm getting make sense.
-But, so far, my implementations of Bloc STAR and Proportional STAR definitely could be wrong.
+I'm following the rules as best I can, and the results I'm getting make sense.
+But so far I can't confirm my implementations of Bloc STAR and Proportional STAR are correct.
+There's a very real possibility my code is wrong.

-(I do have one sample vote for Reweighted Range voting, so I'm pretty confident that implementation is fine.)
+(I do have one sample poll for Reweighted Range voting, so I'm reasonably confident that implementation is fine.)

 ## License